Updated: Jan 6

 Goals are amazing things.
 They give us a point to focus on; toward which to work.
 Instead of just doing work for the sake of doing it.
 Online students are going to be more comfortable at home than in their uniforms at school.
 This makes keeping them focused on their schoolwork (and not on the various distractions surrounding them) critical to their success with online education.
 Internet lessons might not be the same as in-classroom lessons, but they are certainly no less important to a child's future.

 If goals are the finish lines, then routines are the routes runners would take to get there; the roadmap if you will.
 Without structure and routine in place, students (especially those unsupervised throughout the day) will inevitably drift into more comfortable habits, perhaps even forget to attend lessons on time or submit work by a deadline.
 Online education must, like in-person schooling, have clear routines for students to follow throughout each school day.

-EduExcellence offers both in-class and online schooling in 2021.
-Our two remedial campuses are located in Cape Town (Noordhoek) and Pretoria (Lynnwood), and our recently-established EduExcellence Satellites division comprises a multi-cultural mix of passionate SACE-registered teachers, offering CAPS online lessons, facilitated to suit individual students’ needs, to school-going children both nationally and internationally.
+EduExcellence offers both in-class and online schooling in South Africa.
+Our two remedial campuses are located in Cape Town (Noordhoek) and Pretoria (Lynnwood), and our EduExcellence Satellites division comprises a multi-cultural mix of passionate SACE-registered teachers, offering CAPS online schooling, facilitated to suit individual students’ needs, to school-going children both nationally and internationally.